Logotyp Jordbruksverket

 Fruit and berry varieties with a Swedish official description must be registered in the following lists:

-• Swedish list of varieties
+• The Swedish list of plant varieties

 Fruit and berry varieties with a Swedish officially recognised description must be registered in the following lists: